microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 ## Getting started with the Deny effect

-Let's start by crafting a policy that denies the creation of network security group rules that allow inbound traffic from public IP addresses into the virtual network.
+Let's start by crafting a new policy that denies the creation of network security group rules that allow inbound traffic from public IP addresses into the virtual network.
 The policy will take as a parameter a list of allowed IP ranges in case you need to allow some specific IP addresses (like CDN IPs or Proxy IPs).

 ### Discover the policy definition
 <details>
-<summary>📚 Open the Policy definition to deploy</summary>
+<summary>📚 Here is the new Policy definition to deploy</summary>

 ```json
 {